 9.5 DOCUMENTATION OF BUILDING DISPOSITION

-In order for the Corporation to begin consideration of an owner's request for consent of a building disposition or transfer, an owner must submit certain documentation for review.
-The specific documentation need in order to process the transfer vary by disposition type.
+For the Corporation to begin consideration of an owner's request for consent of a building disposition or transfer, an owner must submit certain documentation for review.
+The specific documentation needed to process the transfer vary by disposition type.